yanchespenda/query-builder-mongodb-php/README.md

 Windows 10 - PHP 7.2.5 - Codeigniter 3 - MongoDB 4.0 - PECL MongoDB 1.5.0

 This lib based on https://github.com/intekhabrizvi/Codeigniter-mongo-library

+# ToDo
+Add Collation join with select, limit, order_by conditions.. *This method can use $this->mongodb->aggregate() but the result is "pipe error blablabla exactly one field".. :)